Related information: Alternative Route to Teaching Block Grants

 - Route 4: For district staff with Bachelor’s degrees employed on conditional or emergency substitute certificates

-All four routes lead to full residency certification (the first level regular teaching certificate).
+All four alternative routes to a teaching certificate in Washington lead to full residency certification (the first level regular teaching certificate).

 For more information about the routes and their entry requirements, see the Route Descriptions page.